 Optometry Australia Advocacy

-Representation of optometrists and the optometry profession to Government and other bodies is a key aspect of the organisation's role.
+A key part of Optometry Australia’s role is ensuring representation of optometrists and the optometry profession to Government and other bodies.
 Optometry Australia's advocacy efforts are directed toward ensuring:

 - a sustainable primary eye care system